Enjoy this book trailer of

 Pineiro's tale toggles between the two worlds, each filled with cliffhanger thrills.
 But the best is saved for last - when Jack, carried by a weather balloon, evades missile fire from an F-22 Raptor and an Arleigh Burke-class destroyer to make a second daredevil drop wearing jury-rigged equipment.
 The reader, feeling the G-forces, is rendered breathless. - The Star Telegram

 If you're afraid of heights, you probably won't enjoy this novel.
 But for everyone else, there's plenty of adventure in Pineiro's other-worldly tale of Jack Taylor, a man who jumps from the upper part of the atmosphere and winds up on an alternate earth.
-While it's a concept based on pure adrenaline, The Fall's meat lies in Taylor weighing two worlds-and ultimately choosing his own reality.
+While it's a concept based on pure adrenaline, The Fall's meat lies in Taylor weighing two worlds-and ultimately choosing his own reality. --Paste Magazine

 In R. J. Pineiro's The Fall, a sci-fi thriller, a man jumps from the upper-most reaches of the atmosphere and vanishes, ending up on an alternate Earth where he died five years earlier.

 Jack Taylor has always been an adrenaline junkie.
 As a federal contractor, he does dangerous jobs for the government that fall out of the realm of the SEALS and the Marines.
 And this next job is right up his alley.
 Jack has been assigned to test an orbital jump and if it works, the United States government will have a new strategy against enemy countries.